Become a User

-The registration process initiates your request for approval to enter the Argonne site and to perform hands-on work at the APS.
+By registering, you initiate your request for approval to enter the Argonne site and to perform work at the APS.

 Argonne National Laboratory is a controlled-access facility.
 When you visit Argonne for the first time, you must obtain permission in advance.
-Special considerations apply to persons who are not U.S. citizens.
-Please DO NOT come to Argonne until you have received confirmation from the User Office that permission has been granted for your visit.
 You may bring people who will not be doing hands-on work, but they must also be approved for access.

 All team members coming to the APS must register individually.

 Go to the APS User Portal to initiate your request for access.